eungella-io/Killara/CONTRIBUTING.md

     remote:      https://github.com/........................
     ```

-    7.2 If you're haveing problem finding the url
+    7.2 If you're having problem finding the url

         a) https://github.com/eungella-io/Killara/pulls

         b) Click the button 'New pull request'

-        c) Click the link 'compare acorss forks'
+        c) Click the link 'compare across forks'

         d) Change head repository to your fork